 About once a quarter, when the team feels the product is developed, they sit down and look at the coding standards and discuss how things should proceed.
 You might hear, “Hey, this is what we’re doing right now, but maybe this or that is hurting the product.
 What other standards do we have that we could be doing, but we aren’t following enough?”
 The team can then agree on another four or five standards that impact performance and maintainability they want to use moving forward.

-The beauty of doing things this way is that it adheres to the principles of the agile process where the team, not just the product, continuously improves.
+The way this ties into agile development is that it adheres to the principles of the agile process where the team, not just the product, continuously improves.